 You probably already realize how vulnerable you are on an open internet connection.
 But let me spell it out for you anyway.

-Your ISP logs every website you visit and your work or school network probably does the same.
+Your ISP logs every website you visit, and your work or school network probably does the same.
 Those websites see and log your IP address and system information, and advertisers track your online activity.
 So might your government, and in some countries, they also limit the sites you can visit.
 On public Wi-Fi, you’re vulnerable to packet sniffing software and man-in-the-middle attacks.

 A VPN removes those vulnerabilities.
 Connecting to a remote server through an encrypted tunnel hides your activity from your ISP, local network, and public Wi-Fi.
 Websites and trackers on the other side of the connection see the VPN server’s IP address, not your own.
-You’ve taken a huge step to reclaiming your privacy.
+You’ve taken a considerable step to reclaiming your privacy.

-Except for one major concern.
-Your VPN provider can see it all.
+Except for one major concern: your VPN provider can see it all.
 That makes the choice of the right service your most important decision.
 In this article, we’ll guide you through the process and make some recommendations.

 Why Developers Should Use a VPN

 Everyone can benefit from a VPN, but they’re particularly suitable for developers because you spend a great deal of time online and frequently work with sensitive data.
 Here are ten ways using one will give you peace of mind: